dabeaz/curio/docs/reference.rst

    A tuple of exception information obtained from :py:func:`sys.exc_info` if the task crashes for some reason.
 Potentially useful for debugging.

-.. attribute:: Task.children

-   A set of the immediate child tasks created by this task.
-Useful if writing code that needs to supervise a collection of tasks.
-Be aware that the contents of the set may change as tasks are scheduled.
-To safely iterate and perform asynchronous operations, make a copy first.

 If you need to make a task sleep for awhile, use the following function:

 .. asyncfunction:: sleep(seconds)